 Rev. Daido Baba

-Happy New Year to each one of you!
+Happy New Year!
 Akemashite Omedeto Gozaimasu.